Jpshirey5/Coding-Portfolio/README.md

 # Coding-Portfolio

+This is a personal portfolio project that I will complete and then be able to show to future employers for a chance to work for their company!

 ## Acceptance Criteria:
 GIVEN I need to sample a potential employee's previous work WHEN I load their portfolio